-Along with making your head hurt, your stomach queasy and your resolution about not drinking ever again more memorable, hangovers can also cause you anxiety.
+Along with making your head hurt, your stomach queasy and your resolution about not drinking ever again more memorable, hangovers can also bring about anxiety.
+Anxiety and hangovers are often closely related.
 If you are a naturally anxious person, and/or someone who has been clinically diagnosed with an anxiety disorder, a hangover may trigger unwelcome feelings of stress that are hard to control.

-Read on to find out how a hangover can make you extra anxious, as well as what you can do when you do feel anxious from a hangover.
+Read on to find out how a hangover can increase your anxiety, as well as what you can do when it happens.

 Depression and Mental Health After Drinking